Client: BYD Europe

-This independent Position Paper provides information for public transport (PT) authorities and operators.
+This independent Position Paper provides information for public transport authorities and operators.
 PT authorities in the Netherlands can be a Province or a City Region.
-The Paper answers the question: “How to increase the share of electric battery buses for public transport (PT) in the Netherlands?”.
+The Paper answers the question: “How to increase the share of electric battery buses for public transport in the Netherlands?”.
 The research started with analysing the development and deployment of electric battery buses globally and in the Netherlands specifically.

-In 2014, the current share of electric battery buses in the Netherlands was only 1% out of 5,000 PT buses.
+In 2014, the current share of electric battery buses in the Netherlands was only 1% out of 5,000 public transport buses.
 Buses with the EEV (Enhanced Environmentally friendly Vehicle) emission norm were dominating the Dutch public transport bus fleet.
 These buses emit low local emissions.
 This situation might have caused the low determination to switch to fossil fuel free buses.
-Another reason could be the perception of the PT authorities and operators about the disadvantages of electric buses in comparison to diesel buses.
+Another reason could be the perception of the public transport authorities and operators about the disadvantages of electric buses in comparison to diesel buses.
 An electric bus has lower driving range, higher purchase cost, and lower passengers’ capacity.
 The uncertainty of battery’s life cycle is also high.

 In order to justify this perception, a calculation of the Total Cost of Ownership (TCO) is developed for this Position Paper.
 The main question was: “Is operating electric buses really more expensive than diesel buses?”.
 The TCO components were lease cost, fuel cost, maintenance cost, other operational costs and external environmental cost.